GerHobbelt/FlowType.JS/README.md

 # Imageflex.JS #

-Dynamically scale images based on element width.
+Dynamically scale images or DIVs based on element width.

 ## What does Imageflex.JS do? ##